steph-xue/travel-journal/README.md

 # Travel Journal Project
-The travel journal project is a static web application built using the front-end JavaScript library, React.
+The travel journal project is a static website built using the front-end JavaScript library, React.
 The travel journal displays various travel destinations and I have visited in the past.
 Each destination displays a photo, the location city and country, a link to the location's Google Maps URL, travel dates, and a description with fun facts about the destination.

 Can access on: https://travel-journal-sx.netlify.app/